ignite/cli/docs/docs/guide/04-blog/00-build-blog.md

 to provide the name of the type of data that it will generate code for, as well as fields that describe the type of data.
-For example, if you are creating a blog application, you may want to create a type called "Post" that has fields for the title and body of the post.
+For example, if you are creating a blog application, you may want to create a type called "Post" that has fields for the "title" and "body" of the post.
 The Ignite CLI will use this information to generate the necessary code for creating, reading, updating, and deleting data of this type in your application.

 ```
 ignite scaffold list post title body